goatshriek/stumpless/docs/development.md

 # name, which for functionality tests is function-test-<name>
 cmake --build . --target --parallel 4 function-test-target && ./function-test-target
 ```
+## IDE Setup

+If you use Visual Studio Code, see **[IDE Setup (VS Code)](./ide-setup.md)** for the minimal extension list and how to open the repo.
+This keeps IDE guidance lightweight and defers to official documentation.

 More details about building the library are available in the
 [INSTALL.md](../INSTALL.md) file.
 However, if you plan to be developing